Choose your niche

 There are many website hosting platforms out there and to be honest, I’m not your best candidate to provide you with the best information regarding this subject.
 At this moment I still work with wordpress.com and I’ll continue to do so until the end of the year I think.

 I am getting more and more in creating my own website, which is why I’ll probably change platforms at the end of the year and choose WebFlow.
 But, without hesitation, I would definitely recommend wordpress.com when you first start blogging since they are available for answering questions 24/7, provide endless plugins & themes, and make starting your first blog super easy.

 Create the best content possible

-Don’t be discouraged with all the words above!
-Trust me, it may looks like a lot to keep in mind.
+Don’t be discouraged by all the words above!
+Trust me, it may look like a lot to keep in mind.
 But once you apply everything, you are ready to start blogging and hopefully make money!
 If you’re ready to write your first post and are looking for tricks you must include, click here for my 7 tips.